Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: Locate this tree where it will receive full morning sun with deciduous afternoon shade and is protected from wind.
 It must have a southern exposure with full sun in winter and must not be near a low lying spot where cold air collects in winter.
 Space trees 16' (5m) apart when planting more than one.

-Soil: This tree needs well drained soil, with a range of pH 5.1-7.8 (strongly acidic to slightly alkaline).
+Soil: This tree needs well draining soil, with a range of pH 5.1-7.8 (strongly acidic to slightly alkaline).
 It is tolerant of soil conditions otherwise, and some varieties tolerate flooding.

 Fertilize: *Do not use a nitrogen fertilizer.
 In alkaline soil, fertilize at the drip line, mid-winter, mid-spring and mid-summer, with a source of potassium and magnesium.
 Iron and zinc supplements may also be needed mid spring or mid summer.
 Water these mineral supplements into the soil; do not foliar feed.